datacraft-dsc/DEPs/20/README.md

 # Authentication

-This DEP defines how Starfish applications should handle authentication.
+This DEP defines how Agents implmenting a DEP API should handle authentication.

 ## Change Process